An Overview of Numeristics and Equipoint Analysis

 The empty class or null class, denoted $\emptyset$ or $\{\}$, is a class with no values.
 For example, $1 \cap 2 = \{\}$.

 One important consequence of the flat structure of numeristic classes is that the inverse of a function is always itself a function.
 For instance, the inverse of $f(x) = x^2$ is $f^{-1}(x) = \pm\sqrt x$.
 The inverse of a conventionally indeterminate form such as $\ds \frac00$ is the full class, the class of all numeric values.
-An inverse that has no values for a given point is well defined at that point as the empty class.
+An inverse that has no values for a given point is well defined as the empty class at that point.

 O S L C ϕ r 1